bagustris/deep-mlp-ser/readme.md

 # Repository for my paper: *Deep Multilayer Perceptrons for Dimensional Speech Emotion Recognition*

 by
-Bagus Tris Atmaja
+Bagus Tris Atmaja,
-Masato Akagi,
+Masato Akagi
 Email: bagus@ep.it.ac.id

 > This is a repository for above paper consist of